-WHEREAS, on August 10, 2020, the Governor of South Carolina issued Executive Order No. 2020-53 declaring that a State of Emergency exists in South Carolina; and confirming the continued effect of his Executive Order No. 2020-50, unless otherwise modified, amended or rescinded by prior or future Order; and minimum separation of six feet between individuals, and authorizes the Town's Code Enforcement Officers to cooperate with state and local law enforcement officers to disperse groups of three or more individuals if the Officer believes the group creates a threat to public health; and
+WHEREAS, on August 25, 2020, the Governor of South Carolina issued Executive Order No. 2020-56 declaring that a State of Emergency continues to exist in South Carolina; and confirming the continued effect of his Executive Order No. 2020-50, unless otherwise modified, amended or rescinded by prior or future Order; and